bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 One improvement to the circuit would be using optocouplers on the right side where you interface them with your logic.
 Without those in theory a voltage burst on the bus could destroy your Arduino.

+(This schematic is from the website http://wiki.neo-soft.org/index.php/Heizungsschnittstelle/ServiceKey, you can also find additional info on the EMS bus there).

 ### Powering your circuit from the bus itself
 I got a few questions if you could power the circuit and even the whole Arduino from the EMS bus or the 12V pin.
 I have not tested this, but it should be possible to some extent.